How do you define employee experience?

 Knowing that hard work is noticed and appreciated gives the employee experience a huge boost and makes all the hard work feel worthwhile.

-5. Show that you care about your employees’ health and wellbeing
+5. Prioritise your employees’ health and wellbeing

 Introducing policies that improve your employee’s lives, both inside and outside of work, shows that you really care about and value your people.
 As a result, not only is their overall experience is improved, a healthy workforce is one that is motivated and engaged too.